AdamCodd/local-hyperDB/README.md

 * <b>Data Types</b>: Extends support for vector data types to include FP16, FP32, and FP64 (default: FP32).
 * <b>Batch Operations</b>: Streamlines batch insertion and deletion of documents for enhanced efficiency.

-### Query Enhancements
-* <b>Selective Inclusion</b>: Adds `skip_doc` parameter to the `query` method to selectively include documents before ranking, focusing search results.
-* <b>Time-Decay Ranking</b>: Introduces a custom ranking algorithm incorporating a time-decay factor for recency bias.
-* <b>Vector-Based Queries</b>: Incorporates `query_vector` parameter in the `query` method for direct vector-based queries alongside traditional text queries.
-* <b>Dynamic Metric Selection</b>: Extends the query method to allow the selection of similarity metrics, including Hamming distance, dot product, and Euclidean metric and more, for more tailored search results.
-* <b>Cache</b>: Implements a caching mechanism to optimize query processing speed.

 ### Data Storage and Retrieval
 * <b>Storage Formats</b>: Extends data storage compatibility to include JSON and SQLite formats, in addition to Pickle.
+* <b>Partial document storage</b>: Divide the document to embed and incorporate exclusively the key(s) designated through the `select_keys` parameter.
+* <b>Metadata Support</b>: Enables the storage of additional metadata keys from each document for more granular filtering and retrieval.
 * <b>Timestamp Support</b>: Enables optional timestamping of individual documents with a configurable key for query optimization.
+* <b>Vector Similarity Research</b>: Introduces the capability to compare the similarity between vectors, such as document embeddings, for clustering, categorization, or anomaly detection.

 ### Analytics and Testing
 * <b>Ranking Algorithm Tests</b>: Enhances the robustness of ranking algorithm tests for improved accuracy.
 * <b>Word Frequency Analysis</b>: Integrates an optional feature for in-depth database analytics based on word frequency.

+### Query Enhancements
+* <b>Time-Decay Ranking</b>: Incorporates a recency bias in the ranking algorithm, allowing more recent documents to be ranked higher based on a configurable time-decay factor.
+* <b>Vector-Based Queries</b>: Incorporates `query_vector` parameter in the `query` method for direct vector-based queries alongside traditional text queries.
+* <b>Dynamic Metric Selection</b>: Extends the query method to allow the selection of similarity metrics, including Hamming distance, dot product, and Euclidean metric and more, for more tailored search results.
+* <b>Query cache</b>: Utilizes a cache for query vectors generated from string inputs, enhancing query performance for repeated queries.

 ### Advanced Filtering and Targeting
+The `filters` parameter in the query method offers a flexible, user-defined sequence of filtering steps, allowing users to apply a combination of key-based, metadata-based, sentence-level, and document-skipping filters in any order to refine search results.
-* <b>Key-Based Filtering</b>: Enables advanced key-based filtering of documents prior to embedding.
+* <b>Key-Based Filtering</b>: The `key` parameter allows for the targeting of specific attributes within documents for similarity comparison.
 Supports multiple and nested keys for enhanced model flexibility and targeting.
-* <b>Vector Similarity Research</b>: Introduces the capability to compare the similarity between vectors, such as document embeddings, for clustering, categorization, or anomaly detection.
-* <b>Sentence-Level Similarity Search</b>: Extends the key-driven similarity search to the granularity of individual sentences within documents.
-This allows for a more nuanced understanding of document content and enables more precise retrieval of relevant information.

-### Filtering order
-1. <b>Key-Based Filter</b>: If your documents are already categorized or tagged with certain keys, the `key` filter could significantly reduce the computational load for subsequent steps.
+* <b>Metadata-Level Filter</b>: The `metadata` parameter allows for selective inclusion of documents that match specific metadata key-value pairs.
-2. <b>Sentence-Level Filter</b>: After narrowing down the list of documents with a key, you may still have a large number of documents to sift through.
-The `sentence_filter` can help further narrow this down based on content relevance.
+* <b>Sentence-Level Filter</b>: The `sentence_filter` parameter can narrow down document candidates based on sentence-level content relevance.
-3. <b>Skip-Doc Filter</b>: After all other filtering mechanisms have been applied, the `skip_doc` parameter could be used to skip the first N or last N documents for final ranking.
-This would be like a "fine-tuning" step.
+* <b>Skip-Doc Filter</b>: The `skip_doc` parameter can be used to selectively include or exclude documents.

 These filters are optional and can be used either individually or in combination to improve search results and performance.

+Keep in mind that key-based and sentence-level filters can introduce computational overhead due to the generation of new vectors and text tokenization, especially in large databases.
+If performance is a concern, consider using metadata-based filtering, which is designed to be more efficient as it leverages a pre-indexed metadata dictionary.

 ## Installation